 See related: Best Vanguard ESG Funds

 A few high-ranking ETFs focus on providing clean water to people around the globe.
-One of the best choices is the First Trust Water ETF, which prioritizes US-based companies in the wastewater and potable water industries.
+One of the best choices is the First Trust Water ETF.
+It prioritizes US-based companies in the wastewater and potable water industries.

-If you are an avid hiker, enjoy kayaking, or love going camping with the family on the weekend, this ETF is directly responsible for helping keep the flowing rivers crystal clear.
+If you are an avid hiker, enjoy kayaking, or love camping with the family on the weekend, this ETF is socially responsible for helping clear the flowing rivers.

-Not to mention, this ETF only invests in businesses that are clean-water and environmentally friendly focused, providing monetary assistance to businesses in the infrastructure, purification, and filtration industries.
+Not to mention, this ETF only invests in businesses that are clean-water and environmentally friendly focused.
+It provides monetary assistance to infrastructure, purification, and filtration companies.

-If you are looking for a mid-blend ETF to invest in (instead of the mid-growth fund), consider looking at the Guggenheim S&P Global Water Index ETF.
-This ETF gathers its data from the reputable S&P Global Water Index, analyzing 50 water companies centered in the US, Asia, and Europe to improve water conditions around the globe.
+If you are looking for a mid-blend ETF to invest in (instead of a mid-growth fund), consider looking at the Guggenheim S&P Global Water Index ETF.
+This ETF gathers its data from the reputable S&P Global Water Index.
+It analyzes 50 water companies centered in the US, Asia, and Europe to improve water conditions around the globe.